kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 3. `always`
 4. `then`

-As mentioned, Promises allow for the neater implementation of callbacks.
+As mentioned, Promises allow for the neater callback implementations.
 Using these four methods for callback implementation is considered a best practice in jQuery.

 <a name="done-method"></a>
 <h5 class="h5-guide">The .done method</h5>